Best AI Document Review Tools with Citations (2026)

 Three policies to verify in writing for every vendor before uploading anything sensitive.

-Training opt-out.
+Training opt-out is the first policy to verify.
 Atlas, Anthropic (Claude Projects, Claude API), Google Cloud (Document AI, NotebookLM Plus), Elicit, Unriddle, and DocumentPro all confirm in writing that enterprise uploads are not used for training.
 Consumer-tier ChatGPT trains on uploads by default unless explicitly opted out.
 Free-tier NotebookLM uses uploads only to serve the session, not to train.

-Data residency.
-Google Document AI offers regional endpoints (US, EU, ME, APAC).
+Data residency is the second check.
+Google Document AI offers regional endpoints in the US, EU, ME, and APAC.
 Anthropic offers US and EU.
 Atlas runs on US infrastructure with EU residency available on Enterprise.
 The smaller vendors typically run US-only.

-Deletion guarantee.
+Deletion guarantee is the third check.
 Atlas, Anthropic, and Google Cloud commit to 30-day deletion of cancelled-account data.
-Smaller vendors vary widely; verify before uploading anything covered by GDPR right-to-be-forgotten.
+Smaller vendors vary widely, so verify before uploading anything covered by GDPR right-to-be-forgotten.

 For HIPAA, GDPR Article 9 categories, or PII at scale, the only fully defensible architectures in the benchmark are Google Document AI under a BAA, Anthropic Claude under enterprise terms, and Atlas Enterprise.
 Everything else is a procurement risk no matter what the marketing claims.